roman-milk/roman-milk.github.io/jen-and-me.md

  I looked over to see Jack heading to the shower, leaving a large white pool dripping down the sauna glass door.
-Report_Story #2